VainF/Torch-Pruning/README.md

 ### 2. High-level Pruners

-Leveraging the DependencyGraph, we developed several high-level pruners in this repository to facilitate effortless pruning.
+Leveraging the DepGraph, we developed several high-level pruners in this repository to facilitate effortless pruning.
 By specifying the desired channel sparsity, the pruner will scan all prunable groups, prune the entire model, and fine-tune it using your own training code.
 For detailed information on this process, please refer to [this tutorial](https://github.com/VainF/Torch-Pruning/blob/master/examples/notebook/1%20-%20Customize%20Your%20Own%20Pruners.ipynb), which shows how to implement a [slimming](https://arxiv.org/abs/1708.06519) pruner from scratch.
 Additionally, a more practical example is available in [benchmarks/main.py](benchmarks/main.py).

 ```python
 import torch